HL7/fhir-shorthand/input/pagecontent/tutorial.md

 ### Step 10: Create Shorty, an Instance of FishPatient

 Every IG should provide examples of its profiles.
 We should provide an example instance of FishPatient.
 Our patient example is Shorty.
 You will use the `Instance` keywords, with `InstanceOf` set to `FishPatient`.

-Here some other information about Shorty:
+Here some information about Shorty to include in the instance:

+* His given name is "Shorty" and his family name is "Kramer".
+(When you go to the vet with your pet, your last name is used as the pet's last name)
 * Shorty is a Koi fish (Cyprinus rubrofuscus), represented as SNOMED-CT code 47978005 "Carpiodes cyprinus (organism)".

 ### Step 11: Create a Veterinarian Profile